dsjanks1/ram-test/README.md

 # ram-test

+# Ensure you have node installed v14 or above
+# Ensure you have npm installed 8.11.0 or above

 # To run the project

+ 2. `npm i` Install node_modules

  1. `npm run start` //Starts the application using nodemon and ts-node to do cold reloading.

+# Programming Challenge - Starship Captain

+You are the captain of a starship.
+You have been tasked with finding and colonizing habitable planets in your galaxy.
+Your home world is located at these coordinates: 123.123.99.1 X & 098.098.11.1 Y & 456.456.99.9 Z
+Your coordinate system ranges from 000.000.00.0 to 999.999.99.9, and you live in a three-dimensional universe.

 # Calculating the distance between planets using Pythagoras' theorem